NetApp/Active-IQ-Unified-Manager/README.md

 # Prerequisites
 1. It is assumed that the physical rack and stack and power-on, initialization of ONTAP OS, setup of node management IPs and initial ONTAP cluster with IP is completed.
 2. It is assumed a Cisco Intersight account is setup and configured to allow devices to be added to the account.
 See below section for how to obtain a Cisco Intersight key and code.
+3. It is assumed the Intersight Assist virtual appliance is installed and claimed to your Intersight account
-3. It is assumed vCenter is in working order to deploy an OVA.
+4. It is assumed vCenter is in working order to deploy an OVA.
-4. The user should have an Ansible Control sever that has network reachability to the ONTAP cluster and internet access to pull this repository from GitHub.
+5. The user should have an Ansible Control sever that has network reachability to the ONTAP cluster and internet access to pull this repository from GitHub.
 Refer to https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html for guidance on setting up and Ansible Control server.
-5. The Ansible control server should have the following collections, libraries and modules installed:
+6. The Ansible control server should have the following collections, libraries and modules installed:

 ``` yaml
 ansible-galaxy collection install cisco.intersight